-EMDR (Eye Movement Desensitization and Reprocessing) is a type of therapy treatment approach that is a different approach to therapy.
-It leads to faster results than other traditional treatment approaches such as psychodynamic, cognitive behavioral etc. This is because it works on the memory networks of the brain, and allows for inadequately processed and mal-adaptively stored memories to be reprocessed.
+EMDR (Eye Movement Desensitization and Reprocessing) is a treatment approach different from the usual ‘talk therapy.
+It leads to faster results than traditional treatment approaches such as psychodynamic, cognitive behavioral, etc. This is because it works on the brain’s memory networks and allows for reprocessing inadequately processed and mal-adaptively stored memories.
 Other therapy modalities focus on trying to change the current thought process.
-EMDR allows for the memories that cause distress, to be ‘neutralized’ and integrated into the memory system as memories that are just that; memories.
-EMDR does not erase memories but it takes away the component of the memory that is traumatic or has anxiety attached to it.
+EMDR allows the memories that cause distress to be ‘neutralized’ and integrated into the memory system as memories that are just that; memories.
+EMDR does not erase memories, but it takes away the component of the memory that is traumatic or has anxiety attached to it.

 How are memories processed with EMDR?

-In EMDR most of the processing is done within the session rather than as homework or in between session.
-The clinician asks clients to bring up the disturbing memory, jump-starts the brain’s information processing system by using bilateral stimulation, and guides the procedures, while monitoring the effects on the clients.
-This type of therapy helps to build internal connections, insights and brings up memories quicker than using other type of talk therapy.
-The theory behind EMDR is that as the original memory is accessed by the client, connections are made and these are “stored with new modifications in a neurobiological process called “reconsolidation” (Shapiro, 2012, p.
+In EMDR, most processing is done within the session rather than as homework or between sessions.
+The clinician asks clients to bring up the disturbing memory, jump-start the brain’s information processing system by using bilateral stimulation, and guide the procedures while monitoring the client’s effects.
+This type of therapy helps build internal connections and insights and brings up memories quicker than another type of talk therapy.
+The theory behind EMDR is that as the client accesses the original memory, connections are made, and these are “stored with new modifications in a neurobiological process called ‘reconsolidation'” (Shapiro, 2012, p.
 31).
-EMDR, similar to other types of therapy transform memories into learning experiences and reduce the negative beliefs, emotions and physical sensations of these.
+EMDR, similar to other types of therapy, transforms memories into learning experiences and reduces these negative beliefs, emotions, and physical sensations.

 EMDR Similar to REM Sleep

 One could compare EMDR to REM sleep.
-During this type of deep sleep your brain is processing information you have taken in during the day.
-Let’s say that you had an argument with someone.
-You feel quite upset and angry and experience all the physical sensations that go along with these types of emotions.
+During this type of deep sleep, your brain processes information you have taken in during the day.
+For example, let’s say that you argued with someone.
+You feel pretty upset and angry and experience all the physical sensations that accompany these emotions.
 You might go to sleep and the next day not feel so bad about what had occurred the day before.
-During this type of sleep, you ‘digest’ this experience and are able to focus more focus more on the issue and be less reactive.
+During this type of sleep, you ‘digest’ this experience and can focus more on the issue and be less reactive.
 Human brains are wired to process information while we sleep.
 Our brains connect experiences to other memories and which helps them be better understood.
-You might wake up having a better idea of how to handle this issue without the intense emotions you felt the night before.
+You might have a better idea of handling this issue without the intense emotions you felt the night before.

 What is EMDR used for originally?